 Fund Financial Statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
-The City of Iowa Colony uses two funds, the General Fund and the Crime Control District Fund to ensure and demonstrate compliance with finance-related legal requirements.
-Prior to fiscal year 2014, the Crime Control District Fund was reported as a discretely presented component unit versus its current presentation as a blended component unit.
+The City of Iowa Colony uses one governmental fund, the General Fund to ensure and demonstrate compliance with finance-related legal requirements.

-Governmental Funds.
 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financing requirements.